dahln/helpful/raspberry_pi_radio.md

 This repo provided my starting point: https://github.com/ChristopheJacquet/PiFmRds.
 I forked the repo, it can be found at: https://github.com/dahln/PiFmRds

+An antenna wire should be connected to pin 7

 I followed the instructions in the repo Readme and I made a few minor adjustments:
  - I setup a raspberry pi with a fresh copy of Rasperry Pi OS.
 Lite version is my preferred)
  - Run the following commands, all from the "pi" user home directory: